MohamedGamalHG/library-system/README.md

 # Library Managmenet System

-This the simple sysetm of Library Managmenet System , so user can register in sysetm and borrowing a book with simple CRUD Operation
+This the simple project for Library Managmenet System , so user can register in sysetm and borrowing a book with simple CRUD Operations

 1- Make database with name Library-Management-System in sql branch or phpMyAdmin